Call one batch program from another, or call a subroutine.

 CALL command [command_parameters]

 CALL can also be used to run any internal command (SET, ECHO etc) with the exception of FOR and IF.

 This is undocumented behaviour, in fact whenever CALL is run without a : prefix, it will always search disk for a batch file/executable called command before running the internal command.
 The effect of this extra disc access is that CALL SET is significantly slower than CALL, its use in loops or with a large number of variables should be avoided.

 Each CALL does one substitution of the variables.
 (You can also do CALL CALL... for multiple substitutions)

-If you CALL an executable or resource kit utility make sure it's available on the machine where the batch will be running, also check you have the latest versions of any resource kit utilities.
+If you CALL an executable or resource kit utility make sure it's available on the machine where the batch will be running, test for it's existence with an IF command and throw an error if missing.

 CALL is an internal command.
 If Command Extensions are disabled, the CALL command will not accept batch labels.